Cat4848/tic-tac-toe/README.md

 ## Testing

+- mock the `PlayersTable` service so that I won't interact with the database directly;

 ## Bugs

 - after a win, there are 1.5 seconds until time delay until the board gets reinitialized.
 If you fill the board on two side-by-side rows or columns, one will win and the other one will be one move behind from winning.
 If you click on the remaining square, both players will win.